WeiLunLo/cp_siblings/EJ_replicate/README.md

 There are four treatments (interactions) and two regression designs, so eight models in total for each outcome.

-The first treatmen t(tb_disab) is whether the third child is disabled.
+The first treatment (tb_disab) is whether the third child is disabled.
 The other three are defined as in the EJ paper.

 The first regression design only includes family fe (and year fe if any); the second design is the standard form in the paper which controls for gender and includes family fe plus birth year and birth month fe (and year fe if any).